onstash/mp3-tag-edit/README.md

 mp3-tag-edit
 ============

+Uses mutagen,os and time modules.
-A simple python script to edit ID3 tags of '.mp3' files.
+Extracts and edit all the tags from a given folder of '.mp3' files.